alimanfoo/alimanfoo.github.io/_posts/2016-09-09-zarr-2-groups-filters.md

-The Zarr packbits filter packs boolean values into single bits, hence the compression ratio of 8.0 on some Random boolean data.
+The Zarr packbits filter packs Boolean values into single bits, hence the compression ratio of 8.

 More than one filter can be provided, and compressors are filters too, so you can do some fairly zany things if you want to, e.g.: